depressed-pho/OC-PHO-Programs/ansi-terminal/README.md

 ## Supported OSes

-This module is OS-independent and should work on any OpenComputers OSes.
+This package is OS-independent and should work on any OpenComputers OSes.
 But due to the current limitation of OC, most of SGR commands don't work at all.
 In particular, none of OC GPUs can display bold or underlined characters.